 Hence, your tattoo artist must have the expertise to ink each of them in place.

-Ask your tattoo artist if she understands how QR Codes work.
-Ask her if she has made QR Code tattoos before.
-What is her success rate in getting a QR Code Tattoo that is easily scannable?
+So ask her if she knows how QR Codes work.
+If she has ever made QR Code tattoos before.
+And what is her success rate in getting a QR Code tattoo that scans well.

 2. Choose permanent content